adamkeino/alx-pre_course/0x01-git/README.md

 # Hello ALX people.
-This is a final test of pushing a commit from gitbash CLI into github
+This is a contribution made to the README within github, and now going to see if my local repo sees the changes made.